Michael-xT/altv-docker-image/README.md

 > Always make sure to expose ports TCP as well as UDP in order to be able to connect to the server itself.

 > You can find logs of your server in <your_path>/logs

+## Custom Start File

+This Docker Image was built with the possibility of chaning start.sh script for your own requirements.
+This script is found in /opt/altv folder and it is downloaded only once after first run of this docker image ( or not at all if previous version is found in <your_path> ).